young-steveo/bottlejs/README.md

 ## Introduction

 BottleJS is a tiny yet powerful dependency injection container.
-It features lazy loading, middlewear hooks, and a clean api inspired by the [AngularJS Module API](https://docs.angularjs.org/api/ng/type/angular.Module) and the simple PHP library [Pimple](http://pimple.sensiolabs.org/).
+It features lazy loading, middleware hooks, and a clean api inspired by the [AngularJS Module API](https://docs.angularjs.org/api/ng/type/angular.Module) and the simple PHP library [Pimple](http://pimple.sensiolabs.org/).
 You'll like BottleJS if you enjoy:

 * building a stack from components rather than a kitchen-sink framework.
 * uncoupled objects and dependency injection.